City University of New York: Fear city: CUNY in the 1970s

-Financial crisis of 1976

 In fall 1976, during New York City's fiscal crisis, the free tuition policy was discontinued under pressure from the federal government, the financial community that had a role in rescuing the city from bankruptcy, and New York State, which would take over the funding of CUNY's senior colleges.
 Tuition, which had been in place in the State University of New York system since 1963, was instituted at all CUNY colleges.

 Meanwhile, CUNY students were added to the state's need-based Tuition Assistance Program (TAP), which had been created to help private colleges.
-Full-time students who met the income eligibility criteria were permitted to receive TAP, ensuring for the first time that financial hardship would deprive no CUNY student of a college education.
+Full-time students who met the income eligibility criteria were permitted to receive TAP funding, ensuring for the first time that financial hardship would deprive no CUNY student of a college education.
 Within a few years, the federal government would create its own need-based program, known as Pell Grants, providing the neediest students with a tuition-free college education.

+Founding of CUNY School of Law

+In 1981 Charles Halpern, a founder of one of the nation's first public interest law firms, was hired by CUNY as the founding dean of a planned law school.
+CUNY School of Law opened in 1983 as The CUNY Law School at Queens College.
+The goal of CUNY Law was to provide a "new direction for teaching law" with a focus on public interest law, and on the education of students who may not traditionally have had access to law school.

+CUNY Law moved from their original location in Flushing to 2 Court Square in Long Island City at the end of May 2012.
+It remains the only publicly funded law school in New York City.

+Austerity and the end of open admissions

-Joseph S. Murphy was Chancellor of the City University of New York from 1982 to 1990, when he resigned.
+Joseph S. Murphy was Chancellor of the City University of New York from 1982 to 1990.
 CUNY at the time was the third-largest university in the United States, with over 180,000 students.

-By 2011, nearly six of ten full-time undergraduates qualified for a tuition-free education at CUNY due in large measure to state, federal and CUNY financial aid programs.
 CUNY's enrollment dipped after tuition was re-established, and there were further enrollment declines through the 1980s and into the 1990s.